 Auto-reverse feature: After the cassette player reaches the end of a tape side, it automatically reverses and begins to play the other side.
 This is true whether the cassette was playing or fast forwarding.

-◄/▶) (Reverse/Fast forward buttons)
+◄◄/▶▶ (Reverse/Fast-forward buttons)

-Push the fast forward button to fast forward a cassette tape.
+Push "▶" (preset button 2) to fast-forward a cassette tape.
 "FF" will appear on the display.
-Push the reverse button to rewind a tape.
+Push "◄◄" (preset button 1) to rewind a tape.
 "REW" will appear on the display.